ThisIsMyGithubRepo/Guppy/README.md

 The app has 20 macro buttons, which can you assign any commands you want.
 Macros can have more than one command (multi-line).
 It comes with default commands including some UBL mesh management, but you can edit them to make them as you see fit.
 * Single click a macro button to send the commands.
 * Right click a macro button to edit it.
 * You can drag/drop text from the output window onto a macro button.
 This will open a macro edit window with your dragged text inserted.
-The app will sanitize the text, stripping out any "echo" statements to make them runnable:
+The app will sanitize the text, stripping out any "echo" statements to make them runnable (useful for capturing your M501/503 config):
 ![Product Name Screen Shot][text-drag-drop-screenshot]

 ### Special Command Responses